Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Introduction

 \section{Introduction}

 As neural networks become increasingly embedded within optical technologies - from high-capacity communications and information processing to advanced imaging and sensing (see e.g. ~\cite{Shastri2021,R01,R02,ANN01,ANN02,R08,ANN03,R04,Review001} and references therein) - there is rising demand for inference hardware capable of matching the speed and bandwidth of light itself.
 Although photonic neural networks (PNNs) promise orders-of-magnitude improvements in latency and energy efficiency by performing computation directly in the optical domain, most existing implementations follow the conventional multilayer perceptron (MLP) paradigm.
 In these architectures, linear optical matrix-vector multiplication, implemented using interferometric meshes or wavelength multiplexing, is combined with electronic nonlinear activation functions.
 This hybrid approach reintroduces optical-electrical-optical (OEO) conversion bottlenecks, thereby limiting scalability and offsetting many of the anticipated advantages of all-optical processing~\cite{Wetzstein2020,mcmahon2023physics}.
+Even high-performance accelerators achieving 11~TOPS throughput~\cite{Xu2021} and parallel convolutional processing on photonic tensor cores~\cite{Feldmann2021,Miscuglio2020} rely on electronic nonlinearities between optical layers.

-Kolmogorov-Arnold Networks (KANs) offer a fundamentally different computation paradigm ~\cite{Liu2024}.
+Kolmogorov-Arnold Networks (KANs) offer a fundamentally different computation paradigm ~\cite{Liu2024KAN}.
 Inspired by the Kolmogorov-Arnold representation theorem, KANs depart from the conventional node-based activation model by placing trainable univariate nonlinear functions on network edges.
 In contrast to multilayer perceptrons (MLPs), where fixed activation functions follow linear transformations, KANs distribute nonlinearity across connections, restructuring the computational graph itself.
 Recent work has demonstrated that this architecture can achieve accuracy comparable to, and in some cases exceeding, that of MLPs while requiring substantially fewer trainable parameters.
-Moreover, the learned edge functions admit symbolic approximation, enhancing interpretability and analytical transparency~\cite{Liu2024}.
+Moreover, the learned edge functions admit symbolic approximation, enhancing interpretability and analytical transparency~\cite{Liu2024KAN}.

 Recent results in short-reach IM/DD optical communication systems show that KAN-based equalizers can achieve superior or comparable BER performance while using substantially fewer trainable parameters than conventional FNN and CNN architectures, demonstrating reductions of up to $\sim$ 66\% \cite{chen2025kolmogorov}.
 These properties are particularly attractive for photonic implementation, where each nonlinear element incurs optical loss, hardware complexity, and fabrication overhead.
 By concentrating expressive power into a reduced number of structured nonlinear modules, KANs provide a parameter-efficient and physically compatible framework for scalable optical neural computation.